Lauren Fleshman: Entrepreneurial ventures

 Fleshman, husband Jesse Thomas, and professional runner Stephanie Bruce co-founded the gluten and dairy free energy bar company Picky Bars in 2009.
 In 2021, Picky Bars was purchased by Laird Superfoods for $12 million.

 In 2011, Fleshman and Irish Olympic runner Roisin McGettigan co-founded the brand "Believe I Am", a business creating sport psychology tools for female athletes including a mind/body training journal and apparel.

 Personal life

 Fleshman is the daughter of Joyce and Frank Fleshman and has one younger sister, Lindsay, who is a nurse.
-Fleshman married fellow Stanford graduate and professional triathlete Jesse Thomas in Bend, Oregon, on September 30, 2007.
-They have two children: son Jude, born in 2013, and daughter Zadie.
+Fleshman married fellow Stanford graduate and professional triathlete Jesse Thomas in Bend, Oregon, on 30 September 2007.
+They have two children.
 In February 2023, Fleshman and Thomas stated on social media that they were amicably separating.